 Station 22 in the early 1960's

-By the mid-1970s, medical and first aid calls were quickly becoming a mainstay of the Department's operations.
+By the mid-1970s, medical and first aid calls quickly became a mainstay of the Department's operations.
 With these changes in response needs, the Rotary Club purchased a defibrillator for Department use.
 Two fully equipped Aid cars, purchased in 1975 and 1976 through donations and Rotary Club support, provided the Department with the most up-to-date aid equipment available to respond to the growing number of medical calls.

-The Island's first paid, shift firefighters began work in 1978.
-Before being hired, Gary Clough, Mark Hannon and Lloyd "Butch" Lundin, had each been a volunteer or a dispatcher for the Department.
+The Island's first paid shift firefighters began work in 1978.
+Before being hired, Gary Clough, Mark Hannon, and Lloyd "Butch" Lundin had each been a volunteer or a dispatcher for the Department.